-Hybrid Masters In History Programs | Masters Degrees in History Overview
+Hybrid Masters of History Programs

 residency or flexible way to do it, a hybrid program might be a good fit for you.
 You might scroll through listings on GradSchools.com to get a feel for what types of programs there are and request information from the school if you have questions.

 Hybrid programs usually combine online and on campus classes.
 If you are someone who works well independently, then web-based learning may be a good fit.
 Time on campus may give you the opportunity to form networks, meet your professors, use the libraries and engage in interesting discussion.
 Some students find this a convenient way to earn a degree, especially if they are busy working professionals or have other scheduling concerns.